The Boat of Stillness

-I just finished drafting the final fable in my upcoming book!
+I just finished drafting the final fable in my upcoming book of fables!
 I wrote the first lines of it back on March 31st, and it’s been a huge sprint of writing to get to this point.
 I’m taking a moment to breathe, and celebrate this achievement.
-As I’ve been writing longer fables for the book, ideas for shorter ‘flash fables’ have started to come to me, and I’m excited to share one with you today!

 Gather round, dear friends, a new fable begins…